 A calendar of meetings is published each year and you should endeavour to attend as many meetings as possible.
-In addition, the Chairman may call additional meetings of full Council as required.
-These are known as Extra Ordinary meetings and may be called giving 3 clear days notice.
+In addition to these scheduled meetings, the Chairman may call additional meetings of full Council as required.
+These are known as Extraordinary meetings and may be called giving 3 clear days' notice and where possible, you are required to attend.

-1. The Annual Parish/Town Meeting
+2. The Annual Town Meeting

 The Annual Parish/Town Meeting must be held between March and June of any year.
 It is open to all the electors in the parish and is normally chaired by the Chairman of the Council.
+This event is a public meeting, not a Council meeting.

-Strictly speaking electors can set the agenda, and in practice these meetings often celebrate local activities and debate current issues in the community.
-Members will therefore find it useful to be present.
+In practice these meetings often celebrate local activities and debate current issues in the community.
+Members will therefore find it useful to be present, though no Council decisions will be made here.